City-of-Turku/kada/README.md

 If all goes well you can proceed to creating a new build.

-Make sure drupal/files directory exists.If not create manualy
+Make sure drupal/files directory exists.
+If not, create manually:

     $ vagrant ssh
     $ cd /vagrant/drupal
     $ ./build.sh new

-Synchronise the database from production .
+Synchronise the database from production.

     $ cd .. && ./syncdb.sh